 A memory leak occurs when software does not release allocated memory after it ceases to be used.
 Repeated occurrences of a memory leak can consume considerable amounts of available memory.
 A memory leak can be exploited by attackers to generate denial-of-service by causing the program to execute repeatedly a sequence that triggers the leak.
 Moreover, a memory leak can cause any long-running critical program to shutdown prematurely.

-Cross reference
+Related coding guidelines

-CWE[8]: 401.
+CWE [7]: 401.
 Failure to Release Memory Before Removing Last Reference (aka ‘Memory Leak’)